 - Open the App Store inside the Mendix Modeler.

 Once the module has been imported, you can make use of the Mendix AppCloud Navigation widget.
-In order to do this, make sure all starting pages in your app use AppCloudMasterLayout as their master layout.
+In order to do this, make sure all the starting pages in your app use AppCloudMasterLayout as their master layout.
 If necessary, you can manually add the Mendix AppCloud Navigation widget to the starting pages:

-Do not forget pages which can be opened through microflows and deeplinks.
+In the CE app, you need to apply the master layout to Sidebar_Right.
+Also, do not forget pages that can be opened through microflows and deeplinks.

 Any changes made to the AppCloudServices module in your app will be overwritten when you upgrade to a newer version of the AppCloudServices module.

 Open the InvokeOnFirstLoginAppCloudUser microflow from the Single Sign On > Implementation folder.
 There you will find an action called Call OnFirstLoginAppCloudUser .
 You need to change this action so it will call the microflow created in the previous step.

-Expenses.Employee.
 It is a good idea to give the administrator role(s) (or equivalent) read access to the IsLocalUser attribute with an access rule.

 Open the microflow you copied in step 5.

-Go to the Runtime tab and set AppCloudServices.StartAppCloudServices as the After startup microflow:If this microflow is not called during startup, your users will encounter 404 Not Found errors when trying to navigate to your app from the Launchpad.
+Go to the Runtime tab and set AppCloudServices.StartAppCloudServices as the After startup microflow:If this microflow is not called during startup, your users will encounter 404 Not Found errors when trying to navigate to your app.

-When you deploy your upgraded app in the AppCloud it will now be automatically added to your Launchpad.
+Congratulations!
+Your app now makes use of the AppCloud services.
+When you deploy your upgraded app in the AppCloud, it will now be automatically added to your Launchpad.
 Opening the app from your Launchpad will automatically log you in with your Mendix account, and you can easily invite other Mendix accounts through app user management.